-St Aidan’s Cathedral was designed by the famous Victorian architect Austus Welby Pugin (1812 – 1852).
+St Aidan’s Cathedral was designed by the famous Victorian architect Augustus Welby Pugin (1812 – 1852).
 Pugin is remembered for his pioneering role in the Gothic Revival style and was an extraordinarily gifted artist who designed ceramics, stained glass, wallpapers, textiles, memorial brasses and church plate.
-The pinnacle of his career however was when he drew all the interior designs for the new Houses of Parliament in London (Palace of Westminster).
-St Aidan’s, when built in 1843, was the largest Cathedral in Ireland.
-It is dedicated to a local 7th century monk and is very similar to Pugin’s St Mary’s Cathedral in Killarney.
-Pugin designed many churches and buildings in England, Ireland and even as far away as Australia.
+The pinnacle of his career, however, was when he drew all the interior designs for the new Houses of Parliament in London (Palace of Westminster).
+St Aidan’s, when built-in 1843, was the largest Cathedral in Ireland.
+It is dedicated to a local 7th-century monk and is very similar to Pugin’s St Mary’s Cathedral in Killarney.
+Pugin designed many churches and buildings in England, Ireland, and even as far away as Australia.